 As I have mentioned, blog commenting is a great way to meet (virtually) fellow bloggers online and build good relationships with them.
 Be yourself or better yet, be a better version of yourself.
 Treat your comment as an actual conversation with another person because basically, that’s what it is.

 If you can’t be yourself, then be a Unicorn!
 LOL!
 Just kidding!

 I feel that I’m getting used to my new (experimental) schedule and I can’t wait to read other people’s blogs again and to interact via their comment section.
 This is actually one of my favorite things in blogging, to interact with other bloggers via the comment section.

-I love reading blogs because in one way or another, it gives me an opportunity to peak into someone else’s world.
+I love reading blogs because, in one way or another, it gives me an opportunity to peek into someone else’s world.
 It takes me somewhere that I have never been before and commenting on a blog makes you a part of that world, even for just a few seconds.Blog Commenting 101 - How to Make the Most of It Click To Tweet